 To the surprise of few, Tuesday was home cooking day for two highly-touted quarterbacks that did themselves more harm than good last month at the NFL Scouting Combine.

-Both Cam Newton of Auburn and Ryan Mallett of Arkansas worked out at the Pro Days in front of a slew of scouts, making much better impressions with the benefit of being in their home-field comfort zone and throwing to familiar receivers.
+worked out at the Pro Days in front of a slew of scouts, making much better impressions with the benefit of being in their home-field comfort zone and throwing to familiar receivers.

 Newton conducted a 48-minute workout at the Tigers' Pro Day.
 NFL Network reported that all 32 teams were present at the Pro Day, including five head coaches – Denver's John Fox, Arizona's Ken Whisenhunt, Carolina's Ron River, Cincinnati's Marvin Lewis and Cleveland's Pat Shurmer.
 Whisenhunt and Tennessee (which picks No. 8) offensive coordinator Chris Palmer asked for more throws from Newton during the workout to see specific types of throws of interest to them.